 - 1. The minimum grade point requirements for university graduate programs shall be established by the institution and published in the course catalog. - 2.
 The universities may establish prescribed program alternatives for students who do not meet entrance requirements, and must establish limits on the number of students enrolled in graduate programs through prescribed program alternatives. - 3.
 A university may define graduate student classifications as necessary, including but not limited to "graduate special" for a student who desires to take graduate level coursework without formal admission to a university graduate program.
-Institutionally determined definitions for graduate student classifications must be published in the course catalog. - A university may establish the maximum number of credits earned while a post-baccalaureate non-degree student that may be applied toward a graduate degree.
+Institutionally determined definitions for graduate student classifications must be published in the course catalog. - 4.
+A university may establish the maximum number of credits earned while a post-baccalaureate non-degree student that may be applied toward a graduate degree.
 (B/R 10/06)

 Section 18.
-Community College Admission - General Policy
+Community College Admission - General Policy (Effective until Fall 2012)

 - 1. In the admission of students, community colleges shall not discriminate on the basis of a person's age, disability, ethnicity, gender, national origin, race, religion, or sexual orientation. - 2.
-All applicants must qualify for admission by satisfying at least one (1) of the following: - a.) at least 18 years of age; - b.) a graduate of a high school or its equivalent: - c.) a qualified high school student; or - d.) a qualified international student.
+All applicants must qualify for admission by satisfying at least one (1) of the following: - a. at least 18 years of age; - b. a graduate of a high school or its equivalent; - c. a qualified high school student; or - d. a qualified international student. - 3.
+When admitting a student, the institution may consider the student's standing at a previously attended institution, including, but not limited to, records of disciplinary action. - 4.
+All applicants for admission shall complete such tests, furnish such information, and meet such deadlines as required by the regulations published in the admissions sections of the catalog governing the semester of initial enrollment.
+The initial semester of enrollment shall be considered the date of matriculation except where otherwise defined by the institution. - Admission to an NSHE community college implies general admission to the college only and does not constitute admission to a specific curriculum or courses that may require additional admission criteria, as published in the college catalog governing the semester of initial enrollment.